Are Open Standard Protocols Still Smart Investments?

 DO I STILL NEED AN OPEN STANDARDIf a BAS network was like a home furnace, you wouldn't need an open standard communications protocol.
 But a BAS is not something you rarely need to change or almost never need to maintain.
 In fact, quite the opposite is true.
 As a building's needs change, the needs of its BAS change as well.
 In addition, the BAS touches many subordinate building systems and large, expensive pieces of equipment.
 Each of these systems or components has varying life cycles ranging from 5 to 50 years.
 The more expensive the equipment and the longer its useable life cycle, the more important it is to have these components communicate using open standard protocols.
 This difference in the expected life of the components that communicate in a BAS network is perhaps the most important reason to insist on open standard protocols for the communication network and all connected devices.

 require the BACnet Protocol Implementation Conformance Statement (PICS) be provided.
-Include a points list.
-This list must cover all the data required for:

 â€“ The BAS to integrate the control sequences you have specified for the building.